-The City will be adopting an Accessory Dwelling Unit (ADU) ordinance in Summer 2023.
+The City will be adopting an Accessory Dwelling Unit (ADU) ordinance in the beginning of 2024; a draft ordinance is expected to be available in early January 2024.

 The City provides zoning for a variety of housing types; however, the Zoning Ordinance needs to be amended to fully comply with employee housing, transitional and supportive housing, SRO units, residential care facilities, and low-barrier navigation centers.